 We haven’t started planning the release in detail, but our current idea is to focus on adding more integrations and script templates, including first-class support for Cloud-deployment targets.
 We will also improve SSL support and Active Directory integration.

 We don’t have a lot of plans just yet, but we’re thinking of adding script templates (similar to BuildMaster).
 We will also improve SSL support and Active Directory integration.

 With success as a PowerShell script runner, we’ve added more scripting languages (Python, Batch, etc.), as well as a brand-new OtterScript editor.
 There’s also a new licensing model!

-We’ve got big plans for simplifying the BuildMaster user experience, namely around creating new projects/applications, and included Git-browsing and Script templaes.
+We’ve revamped the BuildMaster user experience, namely around creating new projects/applications, and included Git-browsing and Script templaes.

-We are introducing Software Composition Analysis (SCA) features, including Software Bill of Materials (SBOM) generation and repository.
+We introduced Software Composition Analysis (SCA) features, including Software Bill of Materials (SBOM) generation and repository.
 There will also be a big improvement of the replication user experience, as well as the introduction of ProGet Edge Computing Edition to help with content (packages, container images, assets) from hub to edge servers.